jinghao/jinghao.github.com/_posts/2009-06-04-free-advertising.md

 - funny
 - ad
 ---
-Remember <a href="http://dailycow.org/node/422">Blackbird</a>?
-Now there's a <a href="http://www.blackcareers.com/">website</a> for black people to find black jobs for black people!
+Remember [Blackbird](http://dailycow.org/node/422)?
+Now there's a [website](http://www.blackcareers.com/) for black people to find black jobs for black people!
 Why do they need their own website anyway?
 There's no asiancareers.com.